About this programme

 Ready to shape your future with DLA Piper?

 Do you accept Summer Internship applications from non-law students?

 Yes, we do.
 You can apply for the programme if you are in your final year of study of a non-law degree.
 You are also eligible to apply if you are a graduate or looking for a career change.

-Can I do a summer scheme in one office and apply to another for a training contract?
+Can I do a Summer Internship in one office and apply to another for a training contract?

 What are your minimum academic requirements?

 We do not have minimum academic requirements for undergraduate degrees in the UK.